-Some centers have participants who are enrolled in EHS, HS, or ES program during part of the day and then participate in a State Preschool or regular CC program during the other part of the day.
+Some centers have participants who are enrolled in EHS, HS, or an ES program during part of the day and then participate in a State Preschool or regular CC program during the other part of the day.
 This is known as a wraparound program.
-In such wraparound programs, the center must ensure that it has either of the following for children enrolled in the State Preschool/regular preschool portion of the day and claimed at the free or reduced-price rate:
+In such wraparound programs, the center must ensure that it has either of the following for children enrolled in the preschool/CC portion of the day and claimed at the free or reduced-price rate:

 a valid, signed MBF; or